tenzir/tenzir/web/docs/operators/plugins.md

 Tenzir is built on a modular monolith architecture.
 Most features are available as plugins and extensible by developers.
 Tenzir comes with a set of built-ins and bundled plugins.
-The former use the plugin API but available as part of the core library, and the latter are plugins shipped with Tenzir.
+The former use the plugin API but are available as part of the core library, and the latter are plugins shipped with Tenzir.

 ## Schemas